12 New Year’s Resolutions Health Experts Hate the Most

 “I’m going to eat better”

 You can’t just eat better without educating yourself or putting in some legwork.
 Part of healthful eating should include careful label reading, says Kristin Kirkpatrick, MS, RDN, manager of wellness nutrition services at the Cleveland Clinic.
 She recommends reviewing a label’s ingredients and the numbers that are important to you—things like fiber, protein, calories, sodium, sugar, and fat content.
 “Avoid looking at the front of the product,” says Kirkpatrick.
 “That area contains only smoke-and-mirrors marketing to cajole you into purchasing a product.”
 Be wary of words like “low fat,” “natural,” “healthy,” and “diet,” she says.
 “Foods that actually fit all these descriptions, like an apple, don’t need to sell themselves.”
-Just be sure to avoid these 11 mistakes people make when reading nutritional labels.
+Just be sure to avoid these common mistakes people make when reading nutritional labels.

 “No more snacking”

 Do it the right way, and snacking will help you lose weight.
 “I like to snack on 100-calorie packs of pistachios,” says Gorin.
 “The shells provide a visual cue of the amount you’ve eaten, which may help you stop before you have extra servings.”
 Shelling the nuts also helps slow your eating.
 A preliminary study in Appetite found that volunteers eating in-shell pistachios consumed 41 percent fewer calories than those snacking on the shelled version.
-Check out these 13 life-changing resolutions you’ll want to keep forever.

 “I’m giving up gluten”